JlnWntr/Lua-Adapter/README.md

 $ make
 ```

-It should be possible to build a (test-)project from here with Jetbrains CLion.
+It should be possible to build a (test-)project from here with* Jetbrains CLion*.
 (If the very first attempt to build fails, try `Build > Rebuild 'test_lua'` from the menu.)

 ## Support for older g++-versions
-If the latest g++ features are not available on your system (for example on Windows), then try [Lua-Adapter/MiniLua](https://github.com/JlnWntr/Lua-Adapter/tree/master/MiniLua).
-This is a somewhat minimal and simple version of Lua-Adapter which doesn't make use of these new features (like [`if constexpr ..`](https://github.com/JlnWntr/Lua-Adapter/blob/master/LuaAdapter.hpp#L123))
+If the latest *g++* features are not available on your system (for example on Windows), then try [Lua-Adapter/MiniLua](https://github.com/JlnWntr/Lua-Adapter/tree/master/MiniLua).
+This is a somewhat minimal and simple version of Lua-Adapter which doesn't make use of new features (like [`if constexpr`](https://github.com/JlnWntr/Lua-Adapter/blob/master/LuaAdapter.hpp#L150) etc.)